How It Helped to Have Clarity on My Worklife Purpose and Became My Driving Force

-Fast forward from when that photo was taken to when in my 40’s, I left Investment Banking to become a WorkLife Learning Practitioner, having gained my degree in Career Coaching and Management.
-On beginning my new WorkLife, the one-to-one coaching work came easily to me.
+Fast forward from when that photo was taken to when in my 40s, I left Investment Banking to become a WorkLife coach and learning practitioner, having gained my degree in Career Coaching and Management.
+On beginning my new WorkLife, the one-to-one coaching and creating learning resources came easily to me.
 Group training and presentations didn’t.
 I was so incredibly nervous talking in front of people that I wouldn’t sleep ahead of an event, and I would be physically ill on the day.

 Having done everything that was required to make those performances real, I felt I could do anything, and the thought of delivering group training sessions or presentations no longer freaked me out.

 But the experience, skills and learning I gained in those classes went much further beyond helping me overcome my stage-fright.
 The acting classes helped me portray more emotion, and through this greater understanding of the different topics I spoke about.
 The movement classes gave me much more presence and freedom in my movement when on stage.
 The voice classes helped me develop a range that made what I had to say more interesting, in a way that drew in my audiences.

 All of this allowed me to know that if the techniques and skills I’d gained through the classes had helped me not only overcome my crippling fear of speaking in public but had also helped to enhance my delivery, it could also help many more people in their WorkLife learning and development.

 It was from here the idea of bringing the arts to WorkLife learning germinated.
 Over time I gained more clarity on how I could do this.
 This clarity gave me my WorkLife purpose: To bring the world of arts to the world of WorkLife learning.
 It has been my driving force ever since.